Battle of Yamazaki: Honnō-ji Incident

 When Nobunaga died, Hideyoshi was busy fighting the Mōri clan in the Siege of Takamatsu.
 After betraying and defeating Nobunaga at Honnō-ji, Mitsuhide sent a letter to the Mōri.
 The letter contained a request for an alliance to crush Hideyoshi, but the letter's messenger was intercepted by Hideyoshi's forces and the plot was revealed.

 Great Chugoku retreat

-Upon hearing news that Nobunaga had been killed, and that Akechi Mitsuhide had taken command of his possessions, Hashiba Hideyoshi immediately negotiated a peace treaty with the Mōri by demanding the seppuku of Shimizu Muneharu from Takamatsu, and remained careful to keep Nobunaga's death a secret.
+Upon hearing news that Nobunaga had been killed, and that Akechi Mitsuhide had not taken command of his possessions, Hashiba Hideyoshi immediately negotiated a peace treaty with the Mōri by demanding the seppuku of Shimizu Muneharu from Takamatsu, and remained careful to keep Nobunaga's death a secret.
 Once the treaty was secured, on 25 June, Hideyoshi's forces retreated from Chugoku region and he led his troops on a forced march towards Kyoto, covering up to 40 km a day, spending the night at his Himeji Castle, and reaching Amagasaki on 29 June.
 Niwa Nagahide and Oda Nobutaka joined him as he passed through Osaka.